WASdev/gitbook.voice.gateway.for.watson/selfservice-bmix.md

  registry.ng.bluemix.net/myrepo/cgw.media.relay      latest  d2c2c3f446e8   2 days ago  212.4 MB
  registry.ng.bluemix.net/myrepo/cgw.sip.orchestrator latest  01269ea75e08   3 days ago  341.3 MB
  ```
  1. In the same directory, open the **docker.env** file, which is where you configure the voice gateway by setting Docker environment variables.
-For example, specify your user name and password for the Watson Speech To Text, Text To Speech, and Conversation services.
+For example, specify your user name and password for the Watson Speech to Text, Text to Speech, and Conversation services.
 For a complete listing of all variables, see [Configuration environment variables](config.md).

  **???
 Minimum config for beta?
 Can the .env have all values set except for the service credentials?**